Anxiety Therapy for Women in Michigan

 Get out of survival mode and feel calmer and more in control again.

 Your shoulders are always creeping up to your jaw.
-Your mind is constantly trying to stay one step ahead - planning, anticipating, preparing for what might go wrong.
-You run through conversations before they happen and replay them afterward, wondering if you missed something.
+Your mind is constantly trying to stay one step ahead, planning, anticipating, and preparing for what might go wrong.

-You feel tense, irritable, and wired but somehow also completely exhausted.
-Sleep doesn’t come easily.
-Even when your body slows down, your thoughts don’t.
+You feel tense, irritable, and wired, but somehow also completely exhausted.
+Sleep doesn’t come easily, and even when your body slows down, your thoughts don’t.

-You may understand your anxiety logically, but your body hasn’t gotten the memo that it doesn’t have to stay on 24/7.
+You might understand your anxiety logically, but your body hasn’t gotten the memo that it doesn’t have to stay on 24/7, and living that way is exhausting.

 Over time, this kind of anxiety takes up so much mental and emotional space that there’s little left for anything else.
 So much of your energy goes toward trying to “catch up” or stay ahead that it’s hard to be fully present in your own life.